tmehta12/LIFE748-Git-workshop/GitSETUP.md

 **NB**: It will help if you use the same email address for GitHub as you did when setting up git above.

-## VSCode Installation & Setup [Optional - could be useful to use for your project]
+## VSCode Installation & Setup [This will be useful here and for your project]

 VSCode is a code editor with lots of features, including the ability to connect your GitHub account.
 In VSCode, you can share your source code and collaborate with others right within your editor.